Skip to Main Content

 Email #1: Save the Date

 Your donors shouldn’t be surprised when they receive a message on GivingTuesday asking them to donate.
-Your campaign should start in the weeks prior to the big day with emails that inform your supporters about GivingTuesday, build anticipation, and get excited about supporting your community.
+Your campaign should start in the weeks prior to the big day with emails that inform your supporters about GivingTuesday, build anticipation, and get them excited about supporting your work.

 Below is an example of a pre-GivingTuesday message from an (imaginary) nonprofit called Agloe Nature Center.

-This year, The Agloe Nature Center is participating in GivingTuesday!
-Our goal is to raise $7,500 that will provide summer camp scholarships to 75 students—but we’ll only reach that goal through the kindness and generosity of people like you.
-Will you help?
+This year, The Agloe Center has set an ambitious GivingTuesday goal to raise $15,000 to save 20 acres of pristine Florida scrubland from the threat of development—but we’ll only reach that goal through the kindness and generosity of people like you!

-• Spread the word by telling your friends, family, and coworkers why you’re passionate about helping kids experience the wonders of the outdoors.
-Then, invite them to join you in making a difference.
+• Spreading the word to your friends, family, and coworkers and inviting them to join you in making a difference.

 Tips & Best Practices